stidsborg/Cleipnir.ResilientFunctions/README.md

 There is a bit more going on in the example above compared to the previous RPC-example.
 However, the flow is actually very similar to RPC-based.
 It is sequential and robust.
 The flow may crash at any point, be restarted and continue from the point it got to before the crash.

-It is noted that the message broker is just a stand-in - thus not a framework concept - for RabbitMQ, Kafka or some other messaging infrastructure.
+It is noted that the message broker is just a stand-in - thus not a framework concept - for RabbitMQ, Kafka or some other messaging infrastructure client.

 In a real application the message broker would be replaced with the actual way the application broadcasts a message/event to other services.

-Furthermore, each resilient function has an associated private event source.
+Furthermore, each resilient function has an associated private **event source**.
 When events are received outside the application they can be placed into the relevant resilient function's event source - thereby allowing the function to continue its flow.

 | Did you know? |
 | --- |
 | The framework allows awaiting events both in-memory or suspending the invocation until an event has been appended to the event source. </br>Thus, allowing the developer to find the sweet-spot per use-case between performance and releasing resources.|

 ## Show me more code
 Resilient Functions does not require ASP.NET Core to operate.
 Thus, getting started in a console-application can be accomplished only using the core package: